Expertly crafted, limited edition

 To achieve this 100% level surface I have sourced a sheet of steel from a local steel manufacturer.
 I lay this on my counter and together with a spirit level and some blu-tac (or putty) I set about modifying the level of the sheet of steel.
 When I’m sure that the sheet of steel is 100%, only then do I begin my pour.

 A note here.
 My steel is beginning to rust and so perhaps a sheet of metal would be preferable.
+I have also seen glass used but as that requires a different pouring method it will have to be a separate blog post.

 How to pour